jpmedley/mdn-helper/README.md

 Creates a pages for CSS selectors.
 The results are written to the `*path/to*/mdn-helper/out/` directory.

 **Syntax:** `css -- -n _selectorName_`

+**Flag:**

+`-n`: The name of the css selector being documented.
+This flag provides the CSS page\'s name for use in CSS pages.

 ### find